 The London Metal Exchange (LME) issued a market-wide discussion paper on plans to simplify and standardise some areas of its options market structure in order to support the development of its electronic options market.

-We were also keen to hear views from the market on broader topics such as liquidity provider programmes and block rules, as well as on the potential introduction of new options contracts.
+We also outline views on broader topics such as liquidity provider programmes, strike rules, and tick size changes, as well as on the potential introduction of new options contracts.

 In order to broaden participation in its electronic options market, the LME proposes to move from a “volatility quoted format” to a “premium quoted format” – both in order to be aligned to the industry standard and to offer an increased level of transparency.